The Ultimate Switzerland Itinerary with Swiss Travel Pass.

 BEST TIME TO VISIT

 Switzerland is a year-round destination but the landscape varies drastically with every season.
-So, pick and plan based on what you want to see else it might not meet your expectations.
+So, pick and plan based on the season else you will be disappointed.

 Best Time to Visit – May End to October